pennybelle/dman/README.md

 - Line 1 simply starts the server when the Linux machine is rebooted or turned on.
 - Line 2 checks to see if the server is crashed or has been shutdown remotely, then restarts it.
 - Line 3 (OPTIONAL) makes regular backups of your **storage** and **profile** folders.
-   - By default the script backs up your folders during server startup and restarts.
+   - By default the script backs up your folders during server startup/restart.

 You can use a service like CFTools to run server restarts (they have a free tier).<br/>
 ***CFTools shutdowns the server and*** `/home/dayz/dayzserver.sh monitor` ***will restart the server***.<br/><br>